New Zealand DC class locomotive: History

-The locomotives were introduced as the Phase III units of the D^{A} class, built by General Motors Canada between 1961 and 1967.
-Between 1978 and 1983, 85 of the later-build D^{A}s were rebuilt.
+The locomotives were introduced as phase III and phase IV of the D^{A} class, built by General Motors Canada between 1961 and 1967.
+They were rebuilt between 1978 and 1983.

-Because of a backlog of locomotives requiring heavy maintenance, Clyde Engineering were awarded a contract to rebuild 35 D^{A} class as EMD model G22ARs, with upgraded engines, new cabs and low short hoods of a style similar to the DX class introduced earlier in the 1970s and the DF class being introduced at the time.
+Because of a backlog of locomotives requiring heavy maintenance, Clyde Engineering were awarded a contract to rebuild 35 D^{A} class as EMD model G22ARs, with upgraded engines, new cabs and low short hoods of a style similar to the GE DX class introduced earlier in the 1970s and the EMD DF class being introduced at the time.
 The first few were shipped directly to Port Adelaide, but after the Union Company withdrew its roll-on/roll-off services, most were shipped to Melbourne's Appleton Dock and hauled to Adelaide via the Victorian and South Australian lines.

 Further contract extensions resulted in a total of 80 being rebuilt by Clyde Engineering.
 A further five were rebuilt at the Hutt Workshops near Wellington, but retained their existing engines.